Skip to content

 Click Save to continue onto the next step.

-Next you will need to enter the Docker image name (this was entered in the main.yml file earlier).
-This should be all lowercase and minus any labels.
+Once you’ve saved the registry above, click Manage Websites.
+During first-time setup — after the repository/registry has been configured — you’ll be prompted to enter the Docker image name (this was entered in the main.yml file earlier).
+This is a one-time step that only appears when the site is first set up.
+The name should be all lowercase and minus any labels.

 Important: Enter only the image name itself — do not include the registry host, your GitHub username, or your organisation name.
 Those have already been captured in the registry step above.